Mustafa-Sharaf/IntelliPharm/README.md

 ## 📱 Application Screenshots

-> *Note: A representative sample of core mobile app interfaces.
-Additional screens and workflows are available upon request or inside the repository.*
+> *Note: This is a selected showcase of key app interfaces.
+Further screens and detailed user flows are available in the repository.*

 | Screen 1 | Screen 2 | Screen 3 |
 | :---: | :---: | :---: |